Stability, Complexity and Data-Dependent Worst-Case Generalization Bounds: Omitted Proofs

-which is the desired result. \end{proof} This result is based on leveraging our stability assumption to enable the use of the classical symmetrization argument \cite{shalev2014understanding}.
+This result is based on leveraging our stability assumption to enable the use of the classical symmetrization argument \cite{shalev2014understanding}.
 Compared to previously proposed modified Rademacher complexity bounds, \cite{foster2019hypothesis,sachs2023generalization}, the above theorem has the advantage of directly involving the Rademacher complexity of the data-dependent hypothesis set $\wcal_S$, which tightens the bound and makes it significantly more empirically relevant.

 Compared to previous studies \cite{foster2019hypothesis,dupuis2024uniform}, a drawback of our bound compared to these studies is that it only holds in expectation.
 Moreover, while we directly involve the data-dependent trajectory $\wcal_S$, our Rademacher $\mathbf{Rad}_{\Tilde{S}}(\mathcal{W}_S)$ term uses an independent copy of the dataset, hence, losing some data dependence compared to the term $\mathbf{Rad}_{S}(\mathcal{W}_S)$ obtained by \cite{dupuis2024uniform}.
 That being said, we show that our techniques still recover certain topological complexities, at the cost of requiring an additional Lipschitz continuity assumption.
-The Rademacher complexity term appearing in \Cref{thm:rademacher-bound} uses the data-dependent trajectory $\wcal_S$ and an independent dataset $\Tilde{S}$ of size $J$.
+The Rademacher complexity term appearing in \Cref{lemma:rademacher-bound} uses the data-dependent trajectory $\wcal_S$ and an independent dataset $\Tilde{S}$ of size $J$.
 Following classical arguments \cite{shalev2014understanding,andreeva2024topological}, we expect this term to behave as $\mathcal{O}(1/\sqrt{J})$, hence, optimizing the value of $J$ yields a bound of order $\mathcal{O}(\beta_n^{1/3})$.